iamibadd/on-wave-group-assignment/README.md

-# One Wave Fitness App
+# On Wave Fitness App

 ## Features